Best Stock Trading Platforms (Canada)

 Banking services: ✅ In the US, banks offering online trading services (such as Merrill Edge through Bank of America) tend to provide a seamless client experience.
 They strive to provide a consistent login interface between the bank and its brokerage arm, making switching between these platforms easier.
 This also makes other tasks like moving money between these accounts more flexible.
 Therefore, US residents have come to expect a more integrated, holistic experience with similar core functionality.

-Summary of Best Stock Trading Platforms in Canada
+Summary of Best Stock Trading Platform in Canada

 |Online Broker||Best For||Mobile App||Intl.
 Trading||Brokerage Costs||Annual/Account Fees||Our Bottom Line|